 The most effective step is prevention, as once tree roots get into the system, pipes can become damaged and require costly repairs.
 So planting appropriately near sewer pipes and mains is the best way to avoid problems in the future.

 If you believe there is a blockage in the MidCoast Water Services sewer mains servicing your property, call us on 1300 133 455.

 Who is responsible for fixing the problem?

 You are responsible for any repairs, replacement or maintenance for the pipes and fittings within your property, until after the connection point to MidCoast Water Services' pipes (usually near your property boundary).

 When planting near sewer mains, property owners are asked to ensure they don’t plant directly over the main, and that any plants in the vicinity of the main should be no higher than one metre when fully grown.

 Where are my sewer pipes located?

 The location of our sewer mains and your pipes can be hard to identify without plans, although you can usually find an inspection shaft cover somewhere in your yard.
-MidCoast Water can provide you with a plan of your property showing where our sewer mains are located.
+MidCoast Water Services can provide you with a plan of your property showing where our sewer mains are located.
 A qualified plumber can provide you with a basic plan of where your sewer pipes are located.